roywillynson/Hangman-Game/README.md

 # Hangman-Game
-The Hangman game made with JQuery + Bootstrap
+The Hangman game made with JQuery + Bootstrap.
+Preview game